sofiawallq/vintage-corner/README.md

 ![printscreen web page navigation menu](static/images/printscreens/nav_bar_large_screens.jpg)

 With the help of Bootstrap and some custom CSS styling the navigation menu becomes a drop down feature on smaller devices.
 Features such as My Account, Search and the Shopping cart icon are not part of the drop-down menu but are always visible as separate icons for good UX.
-As you can see all the icons have a drop-down functions, such as the search bar in the image below.
+As you can see all the icons have a drop-down function on smaller devices, such as the search bar in the image below.

 ![printscreen mobile drop down navigation menu](static/images/printscreens/mobile_dropdown_menu.jpg) ![printscreen mobile drop down navigation menu](static/images/printscreens/mobile_dopdown_search.jpg)